Chang Gung Memorial Hospital

 Could a simple diet change save ICU patients with high phenylalanine?

-Disease control Recruiting nowThis study tests whether a phenylalanine-free diet can safely lower high blood phenylalanine levels in critically ill adults in the intensive care unit.
-High phenylalanine is linked to serious problems like brain dysfunction and metabolic issues.
-The trial will enroll 100 patient…
+Disease control Recruiting nowThis study tests whether a phenylalanine-free diet, similar to that used for a rare genetic condition, can safely lower high blood phenylalanine levels in critically ill adults in the ICU.
+High phenylalanine in these patients is linked to a higher risk of death and brain problems…

 Phase: NA • Sponsor: Chang Gung Memorial Hospital • Aim: Disease control